hallwyatt3/hugosite/content/docs/bitcoinbot.md

 Thursday, January 28th, 2021

 Like many others, I have had friends telling me to buy bitcoin.
 These are the same friends that told me to buy $GME and $AMC.
 However, I couldn't resist throwing a few thousand dollars of schmuck insurance Bitcoin's way.
 Because I'm typically a long term investor, I've never seen the need to constantly monitor the price of an asset in which I've invested.
-But, now that I've become a Bitcoin trader, I thought it might be cool to somehow update myself anytime Bitcoin reaches a significant benchmark.
+But, now that I've become a Bitcoin trader (😎), I thought it might be cool to somehow update myself anytime Bitcoin reaches a significant benchmark.

 Here's a link to the github for the code:
 <a href='https://github.com/hallwyatt3/Bitcoin-Discord-Bot'>GitHub Repo</a>